CatShape/ioBroker.ecoflow_catshape/README.md

 <br/>For more information please read the section [How to set up the device states](#How-to-set-up-the-device-states).

 As soon as you add a new read-only state, the adapter will start updating its value.
 No instance restart is needed.
-<br/>If you add a new read-write state, you have to restart the instance in order for the adapter to register value-changes of the new state!
+<br/><b>If you add a new read-write state, you have to restart the instance in order for the adapter to register value-changes of the new state!</b>

 ### 5. Export/save the ecoflow_catshape object-tree to a JSON-file.
 I strongly recommend to export/save the complete ecoflow_catshape object-tree to a JSON-file.
 Use the "Save objects tree as JSON file" action in ioBroker.